15+ ways to spend a day at the Whitewater Center

 Hit the trails

-Hike, run or bike along more than 50 miles of trails.
-Make sure you check to see if trails are open that day.
+Hike, run or bike along more than 40 miles of trails.
+Make sure to check whether trails are open.
 Find trail status on the Whitewater Center’s daily activity schedule.

 What to wear: Closed-toed shoes.